 George Kimball, '78, is a member of the technology and outsourcing practice at Wiggin and Dana LLP.
 Before joining the firm in 2015, he was associate general counsel at Hewlett-Packard and spent more than 30 years in private practice in California, including partnerships at Latham & Watkins, Arnold & Porter, Baker & McKenzie, and a Los Angeles technology boutique, Kimball & Weiner LLP.

-For more than 25 years, he has advised clients concerning complex technology transactions, particularly contracts to outsource information technology and business processes in a variety of industries.
+For more than 25 years, Professor Kimball has advised clients concerning complex technology transactions, particularly contracts to outsource information technology and business processes in a variety of industries.
 At HP, he created and led worldwide training programs for legal and sales professionals in HP’s services business and served as counsel for some of HP’s cloud and security businesses.
 His earlier experience included international transactions and business disputes; real estate transactions; trials and appeals in real estate, commercial, and constitutional cases; land use regulation; public contracts; and general representation of software, manufacturing, and other companies.
-Kimball wrote
+Professor Kimball wrote

 Outsourcing Agreements: A Practical Guide (Oxford, 2010) and has been ranked as a leader in his field of practice by